syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericTextBox/Localization.md

 ---
 layout: post
-title: Localization in Syncfusion® NumericTextBox control for Xamarin.Android
+title: Localization in Syncfusion® NumericTextBox Control for Xamarin.Android
-description: Learn how to localize the  NumericTextBox
+description: Learn how to localize the NumericTextBox control for different cultures and regions.
 platform: Xamarin.Android
 control: NumericTextBox
 documentation: ug
 ---
 # Localization

 The SfNumericTextBox value can be localized to any specific culture.
-It can be specified by setting the `Culture` property with `System.Globalization.CultureInfo` object instance.
+It can be specified by setting the `Culture` property with a `System.Globalization.CultureInfo` object instance.

-N> Default `Culture` property value is en-US.
+N> The default `Culture` property value is en-US.

 {% tabs %}